-In the paper \cite{BV} N. Bergeron and A. Venkatesh show that for odd $m$, in sequences of compact arithmetic hyperbolic $m$-manifolds which converge to $\HH^m$ the homological torsion has an exponential growth for certain local systems.
-That is, there exists $\QQ$-representations of $\SO(m,1)$ on a space $V$ such that if $\Gamma_n$ is a sequence of uniform arithmetic lattices in (the $\QQ$-form used to define the representation of) $\SO(m,1)$ such that the injectivity radius of the $M_n=\Gamma_n\backslash \HH^m$ goes to infinity we have that
+In \cite{BV} N. Bergeron and A. Venkatesh have shown that for odd $m$, in sequences of compact arithmetic hyperbolic $m$-manifolds which converge to $\HH^m$ the homological torsion has an exponential growth for certain local systems.
+That is, there exists $\QQ$-representations of $\SO(m,1)$ on a space $V$ such that if $\Gamma$ is a uniform arithmetic lattice in this $\QQ$-form of $\SO(m,1)$, preserving a lattice $V_\ZZ$ in $V$ and $\Gamma_n$ a sequence of finite-index subgroups of $\Gamma$ such that the injectivity radius of the $M_n=\Gamma_n\backslash \HH^m$ goes to infinity we have that

-In \cite{7S} it is proven that the above limit holds for any sequence of congruence subgroups of a uniform arithmetic lattice.
-This is the first of two papers (the other one being \cite{moi2}) originating from the author's Ph.D. thesis \cite{thesis}, and dedicated to prove an analogue of \eqref{limBV} for nonuniform lattices in $\SO(3,1)\cong\SL_2(\CC)$.
-Weaker results were previously obtained by J. Pfaff in \cite{Pfafftors} and by the author in \cite[Section 6.5]{thesis}.
-We refer to the introduction of \cite{moi2} for more details and further questions, and to \cite{BV},\cite{CV} for information on the number-theoretical significance of torsion homology of congruence subgroups.
+In \cite{7S} it is essentially proven that the limit \eqref{limBV} holds for any sequence of torsion-free congruence subgroups of a uniform arithmetic lattice (see \cite[6.1]{thesis} for a detailed argument).
+Moreover, when $m=3$ elementary arguments show that one can deduce from Bergeron and Venkatesh's proof an actual limit for the left-hand side, that is

+where $c>1$ depends only on $V$.
+The present paper, originating from the author's Ph.D. thesis \cite{thesis}, aims at providing tools to prove an analogue of \eqref{limBV_d=3} for \emph{nonuniform} lattices in $\SO(3,1)\cong\SL_2(\CC)$.
+Weaker results (generalisations of \eqref{limBV}) were previously obtained by J. Pfaff in \cite{Pfafftors} and by the author in \cite[Section 6.5]{thesis}.
+We refer to the introduction of \cite{moi2} for more details and further questions, and to \cite{BV},\cite{CV} and \cite{Scholze} for information on the number-theoretical significance of torsion homology of congruence subgroups.